Singapore Savings Bond (SSB) Review 2025—What are the Interest Rates and How to Buy

 Step 2: Apply for Singapore Savings Bond

-A new bond is released at the start of every month; see here for this month’s Singapore Savings Bond.
-There’s usually an application period of about 3 weeks.
+A new bond is released at the start of every month, and there’s usually an application period of about 3 weeks.

 You can apply for your SSB through iBanking or ATMs during the period.
 Have your CDP account number handy for that.
 You’ll need to specify the amount you want to invest, but no need to commit to a tenure.